El Gordo Christmas Lottery

 Outside of Spain it can be tricky to get tickets.
-Epecially at a fair price, where most online sellers are more than happy to charge up to 5 times the normal ticket price!
-Looks to me like 'OSA Lotteries' (Overseas Subscribers Agents) for example are currently charging SEVEN TIMES the ticket price, which is truly awful and to be avoided.
+Especially at a fair price, where most online sellers are more than happy to charge up to 5 times (or even more) than the normal ticket price!
+This is partly helped by the more complicated ticketing system, where many players are not entirely sure what they are buying.

 Charging extra is of course fine, within reason, as there are costs to cover.
 So always look closely at what you are getting for your money (a single decimo normally costs about €20 in Spain).
-Or play in a reliable syndicate where you can be sure you get the expertise, and value for money.
+Or play in a reliable Spanish lottery syndicate where you can be sure you get the expertise, and typically much better value for money.